RutanshuDesai/agentic_tennis_app/README.md

 ## Tools Used by the Agent

-- 📅 **Google Calendar Tool**
+- 📅 **Google Calendar Tools**
-  Checks conflicts, availability, and scheduling constraints
+  - *List Events* — fetches events for a date range to check conflicts, availability, and prior-day workout history
+  - *Create Event* — books a calendar event after human-in-the-loop confirmation

 - 🌦 **Weather Tool**
   Enforces minimum playable conditions:
-  - Temperature: 35°F – 85°F
+  - Temperature: > 40°F and < 90°F
   - Wind: < 10 mph
-  - No rain or storms
+  - Precipitation: 0% rain during the match, 6 hours before, and 4 hours after

 - 📄 **Document Retrieval (RAG)**
   Used for personal scheduling rules and reference documents